The Power of “One Solitary Life”

 In 1926, Dr. James Allan Francis wrote a short essay titled, “One Solitary Life.”
-Please join me in pondering this original version of those simple words about the Savior of the World.
+As we prepare for Christmas, I hope you will join me in pondering this original version of those simple words about the Savior of the World.

 One Solitary Life